10 unforgettable new books you should read this September | Curated

 My Amy by Tyler James

 My Amy is an intimate, deeply moving, and emotionally charged memoir that is both heartbreaking and tragic, but also lighthearted and funny.
-Tyler introduces us to a side of Amy that we never got to know.
+Tyler introduces us to a side of Amy that we never got to know in this book.